sinnnnna/Insight-challenge/README.md

 https://github.com/InsightDataScience/fansite-analytics-challenge
 You can also find the description for the challenge in challenge.MD file

-Author: Sina Faezi , sfaezi@uci.edu
+Author: Sina Faezi , sfaezi@uci.edu, Date:   Apr/5/2017
-Date:   Apr/5/2017

 # Running the project: